-All episodes are available from our podcast stream tab.
+All 54 episodes are available from our podcast stream tab.
 You can search episodes by keyword.
-Teaching resources are attached to episodes, where they are available.
+There are some teaching resources attached to some episodes.
 Search “resources” to bring up those episodes.

 There is also a worksheet that can be used with any episode available here.